L0v3P01s0n/PineBunny/README.md

 To install the scripts clone the repositoryy first and cd into it, and then simply compile usleep and hid-gadget-test:
 `gcc -o hid-gadget-test.c hid-gadget-test`
 `gcc -o usleep.c usleep`
-Then, you can simply remove the .c files and copy everything to /usr/bin.
+Then, you can simply remove the .c files and copy the binaries to /usr/bin.
+Keep in mind you'll need a different 'badusb' binary for each keyboard layout, so copy the one for your keyboard like so:
+`sudo cp badusb-[YOUR_LAYOUT] /usr/bin/badusb`

+Only en_US and es_ES are supported right now, I'll work on more layouts when I get the time.

 # Usage

 The badusb script uses conventional Duckyscript, and its usage is:

+`sudo mkhidg0` (you need to enable /dev/hidg0 first, tho mkhidg0 also enables the ecm module of USB Gadget, so you'll have ethernet over USB, too.
+Just keep in mind that your target won't get an IP address automatically assigned without a proper dhcp server running.
+I personally like to use dnsmasq)
-`sudo mkhidg0` (you need to enable /dev/hidg0 first) `sudo badusb duckypayload.txt`
+`sudo badusb duckypayload.txt`